<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://artworking.co.uk/clients/bath_radiology/?p=1429</guid>

 <description><![CDATA[In the UK, colorectal cancer is the second most common cancer in women and the third most common in men.
-CT Colonography is a very well-established technique that uses a fast CT scanner to produce 2- and 3-dimensional images of &#8230; <a href="http://bathradiology.co.uk/2011/12/ct-colonography-virtual-colonoscopy/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>
+CT Colonography is a very well-established technique that uses a fast CT scanner to produce 2- and 3-dimensional images of &#8230; <a href="https://bathradiology.co.uk/2011/12/ct-colonography-virtual-colonoscopy/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

 <slash:comments>0</slash:comments>